 We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audits of the Financial Statements section of our report.
-We are required to be independent of Covenant Living of Florida, Inc. and to meet our ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
+We are required to be independent of the Community and to meet our ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.